 The church wardens' main source of help during the vacancy will be their PSO and they should let them know of all concerns or allegations, (except when the concern or allegation is about them or a member of their family).
-If you don't have a PSO you can get help from your Area Dean, your Archdeacon or, more usually, the safeguarding team at Church House.
-You can report a concern using the Safeguarding Referral Form.
+If you don't have a PSO you can get help from your Area Dean, your Archdeacon or, more usually, the safeguarding team at Church House You can call us, send an email or use our report a concern page here and we'll get back to you as soon as we can.